peteryxu/aqd-cli-workshop/workshop/02b-advanced-topics.md

-  create       Create a new agent with the specified name schema       Show agent config schema set-default  Define a default agent to use when q chat launches help         Print this message or the help of the given subcommand(s)
+  create       Create a new agent with the specified name schema       Show agent config schema set-default  Define a default agent to use when q chat launches swap         Swap to a new agent at runtime help         Print this message or the help of the given subcommand(s)

 Options: